Does NYC work with Windows 7 ?

 Does NYC work with Windows 3.1x?

-If you use Windows 3.1x, you must use the 16-bit version (v4).
+Oh my.
+If you still use Windows 3.1x, you must use the 16-bit version (NYC 4.66 or earlier).
 Email us for a copy – we probably have one laying around somewhere.

 home | overview | download | features | screenshots | purchase | support